SK53/indicia-docs/developing/reporting/report-file-format.rst

   attributes in the report output.
 Use in conjunction with the **smpattrs** datatype for a report parameter.
 Defaults to "s.id" which is based on the assumption that the samples table is joined into the query with a table alias "s".
+See :ref:`attrs-label` for more info.
 * *occurrences_id_field* - identifies the field in the SQL query which is used to join to the occurrence_attribute_values table in order to include occurrence custom attributes in the report output.
 Use in conjunction with the **occattrs** datatype for a report parameter.
 Defaults to "o.id" which is based on the assumption that the samples table is joined into the query with a table alias "o".
+See :ref:`attrs-label` for more info.
 * *locations_id_field* - identifies the field in the SQL query which is used to join to the location_attribute_values table in order to include location custom attributes in the report output.
 Use in conjunction with the **locattrs** datatype for a report parameter.
 Defaults to "l.id" which is based on the assumption that the locations table is joined into the query with a table alias "l".
+See :ref:`attrs-label` for more info.

 Replacements Tokens
 ^^^^^^^^^^^^^^^^^^^